Baháʼí Faith: Baháʼu'lláh

 Mírzá Husayn ʻAlí Núrí was one of the early followers of the Báb, and later took the title of Baháʼu'lláh.
-In August 1852, a few Bábís made a failed attempt to assassinate the Shah, Naser al-Din Shah Qajar.
-The Shah responded by ordering the killing and in some cases torturing of about 50 Bábís in Tehran.
-Further bloodshed spread throughout the country and hundreds were reported in period newspapers by October, and tens of thousands by the end of December.
-Baháʼu'lláh was not involved in the assassination attempt but was imprisoned in Tehran until his release was arranged four months later by the Russian ambassador, after which he joined other Bábís in exile in Baghdad.
+In August 1852, a few Bábís made a failed attempt to assassinate the shah, Naser al-Din Shah Qajar.
+The shah responded by ordering the killing and, in some cases, torturing of about fifty Bábís in Tehran.
+Further bloodshed spread throughout the country, and hundreds were reported killed in newspapers of the period by October, and tens of thousands were killed by the end of December.
+Baháʼu'lláh himself was not involved in the assassination attempt, but was nonetheless imprisoned in the Síyáh-Chál dungeon of Tehran until his release was obtained four months later through the intervention of the Russian ambassador.
+After his expulsion from Iran, Baháʼu'lláh traveled to Baghdad, then part of the Ottoman Empire, where he joined other Bábís in exile.

-Shortly thereafter he was expelled from Iran and traveled to Baghdad, in the Ottoman Empire.
-In Baghdad, his leadership revived the persecuted followers of the Báb in Iran, so Iranian authorities requested his removal, which instigated a summons to Constantinople (now Istanbul) from the Ottoman Sultan.
-In 1863, at the time of his removal from Baghdad, Baháʼu'lláh first announced his claim of prophethood to his family and followers, which he said came to him years earlier while in a dungeon of Tehran.
+In Baghdad, his leadership revived the persecuted followers of the Báb back in Iran, so Iranian authorities requested his removal, instigating a summons to Constantinople (now Istanbul) from the Ottoman Sultan.
+In 1863, at the time of his removal from Baghdad, Baháʼu'lláh first announced his claim of prophethood to his family and followers, which he said had come to him years earlier while in the Síyáh-Chál dungeon of Tehran.
 From the time of the initial exile from Iran, tensions grew between him and Subh-i-Azal, the appointed leader of the Bábís, who did not recognize Baháʼu'lláh's claim.
-Throughout the rest of his life Baháʼu'lláh gained the allegiance of almost all of the Bábís, who came to be known as Baháʼís, while a remnant of Bábís became known as Azalis, and are regarded by Bahá'ís as equivalent to apostates.
+Throughout the rest of his life, Baháʼu'lláh gained the allegiance of almost all of the Bábís, who came to be known as Baháʼís, while a remnant of Bábís became known as Azalis, and are regarded by modern-day Bahá'ís as apostates.

 He spent less than four months in Constantinople.
-After receiving chastising letters from Baháʼu'lláh, Ottoman authorities turned against him and put him under house arrest in Adrianople (now Edirne), where he remained for four years, until a royal decree of 1868 banished all Bábís to either Cyprus or ʻAkká.
+The Ottoman authorities turned against him as a result of a campaign of defamation by the Persian ambassador, and the sultan's government decreed a further exile to Adrianople (now Edirne), to which Bahá'u'lláh responded with a letter voicing severe chastisement.
+There in Adrianople, he was placed under house arrest, and he remained there for four years, until a royal decree of 1868 banished all Bábís to either Cyprus or ʻAkká.

-It was in or near the Ottoman penal colony of ʻAkká, in Palestine, that Baháʼu'lláh spent the remainder of his life.
+It was in or near the Ottoman penal colony of ʻAkká (now Acre in Israel) that Baháʼu'lláh spent the remainder of his life.
 After initially strict and harsh confinement, he was allowed to live in a home near ʻAkká, while still officially a prisoner of that city.
 He died there in 1892.
 Baháʼís regard his resting place at Bahjí as the Qiblih to which they turn in prayer each day.

 He produced over 18,000 works in his lifetime, in both Arabic and Persian, of which only 8% have been translated into English.
 During the period in Adrianople, he began declaring his mission as a Messenger of God in letters to the world's religious and secular rulers, including Pope Pius IX, Napoleon III, and Queen Victoria.